projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

-Since currently the eMMC in APL SoC platform only has a single RPMB partition for tamper-resistant and anti-replay secure storage, the secure storage (RPMB) should be virtualized in order to support multiple guest UOS VMs.
+Since currently the eMMC in APL SoC platform only has a single RPMB partition for tamper-resistant and anti-replay secure storage, the secure storage (RPMB) should be virtualized in order to support multiple guest User VMs.
 However, although future generation of flash storage (e.g. UFS 3.0, and NVMe) supports multiple RPMB partitions, this document still only focuses on the virtualization solution for single-RPMB flash storage device in APL SoC platform.